confluentinc/ksql/docs-md/tutorials/event-driven-microservice.md

 If everything is configured correctly, emails will be sent whenever an anomaly is detected.
 There are a few things to note with this simple implementation.

-First, if you can start more instances of this microservice, the partitions of the `possible_anomalies` topic will be load balanced across them.
-This takes advantage of the standard Kafka consumer groups behavior.
+First, if you start more instances of this microservice, the partitions of the `possible_anomalies` topic will be load balanced across them.
+This takes advantage of the standard [Kafka consumer groups](https://kafka.apache.org/documentation/#intro_consumers) behavior.

 Second, this microservice is configured to checkpoint its progress every `100` milliseconds through the `ENABLE_AUTO_COMMIT_CONFIG` configuration.
 That means any successfully processed messages will not be reprocessed if the microservice is taken down and turned on again.